automations-com-my/hilighting_homeassistant/README.md

 Minimum brightness is 0x6c 0x02 (27650)
 Maximum brightness is 0xff 0x0f (65295)

-It seems that the two brightness bytes do not represent a single value.
-Byte 4, the last byte, is a scale which stops at 0x0F.
-Byte 3 is the smaller increments which seems to be an 8 bit number.
-I don't think it's really necessary to have that level of granularity on these type of LEDs, so I've only implemented the 15 levels of brightness from byte 4.
-This seems fine.

-## Effects
+### Control Effects

-The standard effects numbered from 0 to 9.
-You don't seem to be able to specify a brightness for them.
+The effects are numbered from 0 to 9, and the brightness cannot be adjusted for these effects.

 ```
 |---|--------------------------- header